Neurological & Trauma-Informed OT · Brewer, Maine

 When a child's behavior, sensory processing, or emotional regulation dramatically shifts after an illness — it's often a nervous system response that medication alone can't fully address.
 Occupational therapy offers a body-based, nervous system-led path forward.

-If your child was diagnosed with PANDAS or PANS, is recovering from chronic Lyme disease, or is experiencing lingering neurological symptoms after COVID-19 — you may have noticed that the standard treatments don’t fully resolve the sensory, behavioral, and regulatory challenges that came along with the illness.
-That’s where occupational therapy comes in.
+If your child was diagnosed with PANDAS or PANS, is recovering from chronic Lyme disease, or is experiencing lingering neurological symptoms after COVID-19 — you may have noticed that standard treatments don't fully resolve the sensory, behavioral, and regulatory challenges that came along with the illness.
+That's where occupational therapy comes in.
 Our team works with the nervous system directly — not around it.

 PANDAS (Pediatric Autoimmune Neuropsychiatric Disorders Associated with Streptococcal Infections) causes the immune system to mistakenly attack brain tissue, disrupting the basal ganglia — the area responsible for movement, habits, and emotional regulation.
 The result is a sudden-onset change in sensory processing, emotional tolerance, and regulatory capacity.
 OT addresses these neurological changes directly: we work with the sensory system, the primitive reflex pattern, and the body's stress response to help restore a regulated baseline.